wrh2/pyProcessor/report/report.md

 ##### Memory Access

 The memory module uses the addresses supplied by the decode stage to access those locations in memory and then pass them on to the ALU.
-This stage takes one cycle to complete.
+This stage takes two cycles to complete.

 ##### Execute